initialcontext/esurient/src/main/scala/com/ereisman/esurient/etl/README.md

 ### Running an example job ###
 To set up and run the Esurient ETL job:

-* Place a file on HDFS containing a JSON-serialized list of mappings of database name => DSN (connection info.)
-Alternately, you can implement your own DatabaseConfigExtractor subclass.
+* Place a file on HDFS containing a JSON-serialized list of mappings of database name => DSN.
+Alternately, you can implement your own `DatabaseConfigExtractor` subclass.
 See `etl.format` package.

 * Run `bin/setup-etl-job` supplying the args needed to customize the run (password, db name to look up in JSON config file, update or bootstrap table mode, etc.) - See `EsurientEtlMetadataManager` for examples of args you can pass.

-* Setup script, if it was able to connect to the db you selected, will have deposited 2 files on hdfs: a JSON-based schema of the table to be snapshotted, and a Java Properties files configured for a db snapshot job on that table.
+* The setup script, if successful, generates two files: a JSON-based schema of the table to be snapshotted, and a Java Properties files configured for a db snapshot job on that table.
+Both are saved on HDFS at a location specified in the script arguments.

 * Run `bin/esurient -j hdfs:///full/path/to/your/table-snapshot-job.properties` to execute the db snapshot job on the cluster.
-The default job will place one gzip file on HDFS for each Esurient process used in the job.
-The number will depend on the nature of the database (sharded, etc.)

 Once you have bootstrapped the table, you can re-run the setup script to create a properties file appropriate for regular "update" runs over a time window.
 Running the update job on a regular basis will keep the accumulated table data fresh.
 Deduping the bootstrap and all accumulated update snapshots to obtain only the latest copy of each row is best performed in a MapReduce post-processing job.